 We had just spent an hour over coffee, catching up on life and work and kids.
 We spent a lot of time on that last one.
 Our kids are the same age.
 She has strong-willed daughters and a sensitive son, too.
 We have more in common than not.
 And we talked about those things, but we only shared the happy moments, positive praise.
 As we sat there, all I could think about was what we didn’t say.

 Every season of parenting has its challenges.
-It just takes a hop onto Facebook to remind me of the long, exhausting baby days or the difficulties that come with determined toddlers.
+Facebook memories remind me often of the long, exhausting newborn days and the difficulties that come with determined toddlers.
 I nod my head when I read about the park tantrums, the stiff backs in the grocery store, the red patent shoes with jeans because mom is picking her battles.
 I raise my fist in solidarity when I read these status updates from weary moms because I have been there.

 But it’s a lot harder to confess what you’re going through while you’re going through it.
-Because while we sipped lattes, the weight of this parenting season was crushing the joy right out of me.
-And I wondered if it was doing the same to her.
+Because while we sipped lattes, the weight of worry in this parenting season was crushing the joy right out of me and I silently wondered if it was doing the same to her.

 She cleared her throat and said, “Parenting can crush us, can’t it?”

 I thought of my amazing kids who surprise and delight me and also hurt and disappoint me.
 I closed my eyes to threatening tears.
-“They make my day and break my heart.”
+“Some weeks they make my day and others, they break my heart.”

 The dam broke.

 We talked about the hard, hard days that we usually only talk about when we are through them-not in them.
 The unknowns and uncertainties.
 The fear.
-We talked about this upstream parenting journey that we know in our gut is the right path, but is two steps forward and one step back.
+We talked about this upstream parenting journey that we know in our gut is the right path, but often feels lonely.

-I’m no parenting expert.
+I’m no parenting expert–just read one of my parenting books.
 I fumble and feel my way in the dark like you do.
 I pray.
 I cry.
 I ask forgiveness.
-I am too hard.
-Too soft.
-I wonder if they need more grace or more grit.
+I wonder if my kids need more grace or more grit.